cc-archive/cc-cert-core/contents/commons/physical-digital.md

 Take some time to explore the articles on Common-pool resources and Public goods linked in the table above.

 ##### For Your Personal Learning Toolkit
 *It's helpful to have some links to make these distinctions clear; see if there are more references from the Wikipedia pages with adding to your toolkit.
-Or you may want to find examples of Common-pool resources and Public goods that would help explain these to someone else
+Or you may want to find examples of Common-pool resources and Public goods that would help explain these to someone else.*

 Once you understand these concepts, you will see that physical commons form around [common-pool resources](https://en.wikipedia.org/wiki/Common-pool_resource) and digital commons form around [public goods](https://en.wikipedia.org/wiki/Public_good).
 The difference between rivalrous resources and nonrivalrous resources lies at the heart of the difference between physical and digital commons.